Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 Now only run `tick()` and `setText` in an endless loop and it works.
 Or not: The text content was not updated and the page was not responding.
-So, perhaps add some `sleep()` calls in the loop to yield control back to the browser?
+Perhaps add some `sleep()` calls in the loop to yield control back to the browser?
-Well, since is strictly sandboxed, there is no access to a time source without a module provided by the runtime.
+Well, since Wasm is strictly sandboxed, there is no access to a time source without a module provided by the runtime.

-Last, I tried to rewrite the same `requestAnimationFrame` code with `setTimeout` as in JS.
+So I tried to write the same `requestAnimationFrame` code with `setTimeout` as in JS.
-But that did not go well, since I lacked any understanding if/how to hand in functions from JS or use Rust closures to be called by `requestAnimationFrame`.
+But that did not go well, since I lacked any understanding if/how to hand in functions from JS or use a Rust closures to be called by `requestAnimationFrame`.
 Having spent about 3-4 hours trying to figure out a solution, I decided to cut my losses and accept a minimal amount of JS.

 ## It's really performant, right?